Powerlearnproject/se-day1-assignment-Hosanna208/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Answer: Prompt engineering is the process of crafting instructions, known as prompts, that can be effectively interpreted and understood by generative AI models to produce desired outputs.
+Prompt engineering is the process of crafting instructions, known as prompts, that can be effectively interpreted and understood by generative AI models to produce desired outputs.
 A prompt is a natural language text that describes the task an AI should perform, such as answering a question, generating content, or completing a given context.
 It involves:
 Specifying the task, style, and relevant context in the prompt.
 Providing examples for the model to learn from (few-shot learning) Breaking down complex tasks into smaller, easier subtasks (prompt chaining)